To gain health benefits from coconut oil, it's not just about eating it and that's all about it.

 Don't forget that inside your body, particularly your liver itself already has plenty of viruses, parasites and bacteria to deal with.
-So, after helping your liver to get rid of most of the germs so that it (your liver) can continue to perform its functions without much glitches, what's left of coconut oil might appear too insignificant for that 10% of germs that penetrate into your body via your skin.
+So, after helping your liver to get rid of those micro-bugs so that it (your liver) can continue to perform its functions without much glitches, what's left of coconut oil might appear too insignificant for that 10% of germs that penetrate into your body via your skin.

 Heard of oil pulling?

 Oil pulling is a technique that you hold a tablespoon of any vegetable oil in your mouth and swish it for 15–20 minutes and then you spit it all out.

 By doing so, it helps to reduce the number of bacteria, parasites and other germs that cling onto and grow on your teeth, gums, tongue or anywhere they can live on inside your mouth as long as there are food residues.

 If you never do oil pulling, chances are you'll swallow those bacteria, parasites and other germs with the food into your stomach.
 And you know what's going to happen next.